Nitrux/nuts/README.md

 **Rescue**: `nuts rescue`
 - Restores the backup of the XFS root partition in case of an interrupted update.
    - _♦ Information: This operation is a special handling of an unforeseen event.
-If the update process were to be interrupted, the root would be inconsistent.
+If the update process were interrupted, the root would be inconsistent.
 That means the root is unusable, i.e., the user can't access the GUI or, worse, a TTY, so the user can't restore the SquashFS.
 This operation will allow the user to restore the root partition from a Live session.
 This operation does not replace `restore`; it exists if using `restore` is impossible.
 The user can only use this operation from a Live session._

 **Self-update**: `nuts self-update`
 - Updates `nuts` and its configuration file using the default branch set in the configuration file.